Care and Maintenance

 No use for two to six weeks

-If the hot tub is not going to be used for at least two weeks, then lower the temperature to the lowest setting (26 °C) or set the sleep mode.
-Lowering the temperature will cut the operational costs.
-However, you will need to increase the temperature setting again about 4 hours before use in order to heat the hot tub to 38 °C.
+If the spa will not be used for at least two weeks, lower the temperature to the lowest setting of 80 F (26°C) or place in Away heat mode.
+Lowering the temperature will cut the cost of operation, however; you will need to adjust the temperature setting approximately 4 hours before use in order to heat the spa to 100 F (38°C).

-IMPORTANT: During all low and no-use periods, make sure you maintain the hot tub water as per the instructions in the Water Chemistry section.
+IMPORTANT: During all low and no-use periods, be sure to maintain the spa water as per the instructions in the Water Chemistry section.

-NOTE: For all no-use periods, make sure that someone visually checks that the hot tub is functioning correctly and to also maintain the hot tub water as per the instructions in the Water Chemistry section.
-Not doing so may lead to corrosion, staining and/or lime residue on the hot tub and its technical equipment.
-During periods of frost, a hot tub that has malfunctioned may be subject to damaged piping or equipment as a result of ice build-up within the hot tub.
-If the hot tub cannot be checked and maintained on a weekly basis, then consider making the hot tub winterproof.
+IMPORTANT: For all no-use periods, and on a weekly basis, be sure to have someone visually check that the spa is functioning correctly and to also maintain the spa water as per the instructions under the Water Chemistry section.
+Not doing so may lead to corrosion, staining, and/or scaling to the spa and its equipment.
+During periods of freezing temperatures, a spa that has malfunctioned may be subject to damaged plumbing or equipment as a result of ice buildup within the spa.
+If the spa cannot be checked and maintained on a weekly basis, then consider winterizing the spa.